sophie-03/gene_cn_lifehistory/README.md

 ### 4. Aggregate PGLS (gene sets)
 PGLS to test for association between the aggregate copy number of genes within gene sets and life history traits.
 Scripts in ```pgls_sets``` folder.

+### 5. Randomisation test
+Randomisation test: given a set of interest, produce 1000 replicates of the set by randomly selecting genes with a similar variance to those found within the original set.
+Carry out PGLS on the replicated sets to compare test statistics to original results, in script ```pgls_sets_simulation.R```.